 • manual review where automated verification is unsuccessful.

 Identity requirements depend on the selected service.
-A generic “100-point check” should not be assumed to satisfy every police-check, government or organisational requirement.
+A generic “100-point check” should not be assumed to satisfy every Nationally Coordinated Criminal History Check, government or organisational requirement.

 Australian citizenship verification